Effective Date: May 18, 2020

 - Assesta, Ltd. (South Korea);

-- The Myers-Briggs Company Pte Ltd (Brunei; Cambodia; Indonesia; Malaysia; Mongolia; Myanmar; and Singapore);
+- The Myers-Briggs Company Pte Ltd (a subsidiary company; Brunei; Cambodia; Indonesia; Malaysia; Mongolia; Myanmar; and Singapore);

-- The Myers-Briggs Company Pty Ltd (Australia; Bangladesh; China; Hong Kong; India; Indonesia; Malaysia; Nepal; Pakistan; Singapore; Sri Lanka; and Taiwan);
+- The Myers-Briggs Company Pty Ltd (a subsidiary company; Australia; Bangladesh; China; Hong Kong; India; Indonesia; Malaysia; Nepal; Pakistan; Singapore; Sri Lanka; and Taiwan);

 - Fellipelli Consultoria e Diagnosticos (Argentina; and Brazil);